 Ask why you find it hard to say “no” if you just want others to be happy, or fear people’s reactions, or you find it easy.
 Write down all the reasons you hate saying no to others.

 Then ask yourself if those reasons are more important than your own self-worth and your own self-respect.

 Put your life first, put yourself first, put your choices first, take control back of your own life, put your life back into your own hands.

 Know that only you are in charge of your own life, change is scary, sometimes it’s good, once people disrespect your boundaries and you start saying no, you’ll feel so much better, you’ll realise you don’t need that kind of negativity in your life.

-Once you start, you’ll get your self-respect and self love back, you’ll look at you in a whole different light, you’ll look at that narcissist in a whole new light, you’ll become a lot happier, love yourself first.
+Once you start, you’ll get your self-respect and self-love back, and you’ll look at yourself in a whole different light, you’ll look at that narcissist in a whole new light, you’ll become a lot happier, love yourself first.